 Related post: Madrid vs Barcelona – Which City Should You Visit?

-Gaudí used nature as an inspiration to almost all of his designs, and Casa Batlló is no exception.
-The exterior of the building is arguably the most unique design I’ve ever seen (I mean, hello, the balconies look like skulls!).
+I mentioned how Gaudí used nature as an inspiration for almost all of his architecture, and Casa Batlló is no exception.
+The exterior of the building is incredibly unique (I mean, hello, the balconies look like skulls!).
 When you walk through, you’ll notice the blue curved stained glass that resembles the ocean, the swirled designs on the ceiling that resembles a snail’s shell, and the tiles on the rooftop that resembles a dragon’s scales.
 Click this link to book the Casa Batlló self-guided audio tour.

 Casa Batlló – Magic Nights Option

-If you want to enhance your experience, you can book the Magic Nights tour through Casa Batlló’s official website which includes a tour starting at 8pm and a concert on the rooftop at 9pm after.
-You also get a free glass of cava while you enjoy the concert!
+If you want to enhance your experience, you can book the Magic Nights tour through Casa Batlló’s official website.
+This includes a tour at 8pm and a concert on the rooftop at 9pm after, plus a free glass of cava!
 I did this my first time in Barcelona and absolutely loved it.

 - Pro Tip: The nighttime tour from Get Your Guide will NOT give your rooftop or concert access